UmmAbdul-Majeed/mp2-fall2015/README.md

 ### Submission

 Complete the implementation as described.
 Add comments and specifications.
 This is how you become proficient at these activities.

-You should submit your work by committing all code to your assigned GitHub repository in a branch called `mp2`.
++ You should submit your work by committing all code to your assigned GitHub repository in a branch called `mp2`.
++ You should also submit a PDF file to the appropriate Gradescope assignment with the following information:
+	+ your name,
+	+ your GitHub repository,
+	+ and the number of hours you took to complete this machine problem.

+**The deadline for submitting your work is October 9, 6:00 p.m.**